-Such necessary protocols, provisions and other arrangements may be reflected in the Network Resource section of Exhibit J.
+Such protocols, provisions, and other arrangements shall be reflected in section 7 of Exhibit J.

 Requests by either Party for expedited provision of information shall not be unreasonably denied.

 4. TERMS AND CONDITIONS FOR ACQUIRING NEW OR MODIFIED TRANSFER SERVICE